EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 installs all the software to test Execution Layer and Consensus Layer clients just **by starting their Systemd services**.

-Please check here the hardware requirements before installing the image:
+Please check here the recommended-hardware_ section before installing the image:

-recommended-hardware.html_

 .. _recommended-hardware.html: https://ethereum-on-arm-documentation.readthedocs.io/en/latest/quick-guide/recommended-hardware.html